 Dolly felt the exam was moderate, but noted that the difficulty level had increased this year.
 She found questions on company law and labour law comparatively difficult.
 She suggested that the BCI should consider returning to the open-book format, as it would benefit candidates who are already practicing law.
 No question was out of syllabus.

-Saurav, a first-time candidate pursuing her master’s, found the paper quite difficult.
-She mentioned that the questions focused on legal theory, constitutional law, and family law.
+According to Saurav, the paper was quite difficult.
+He mentioned that most of the questions were based on legal theory, constitutional law, and family law.

 Baladithya described the question paper as tough.
-Despite being allowed to bring Bare Acts into the exam hall, he decided not to carry them.
-However, he is hopeful that he will score well.
+He is hopeful that he will score well.

 Poonam found the Bare Acts particularly useful, as most of the questions were based on them.
 She also noted that while the AIBE 19 exam center was well-equipped, it was difficult to reach.